in the mid-8Os, I was invited to attend the premier of a 30-minute film on

 include the waking world, dreams, symbols, and archetypes.

-graduating from USC, I attended the American Film Institute
+graduating from USC, I attended the American Film Institute (AFI) to continue

 developing my craft, and to supply a creative container for the making of this